All Episodes

 If you think Rick Santorum can get independence, go for it.

-So once again, here we have this notion that we can't win this without winning the independence, and conservatives can't win the independence.
+So once again, here we have this notion that we can't win this without winning the independence and conservatives can't win the independence.

 It's a group called the Independent Women's Forum, and they identify themselves as conservative.

-You think Rick Santorum get independence, go for it, folks.
+You think Rick Santorum gets independence?

-Senator Santorum, who enjoyed a magnificent triumph in three states last night, deserves a lot of credit.
+Senator Santorum, who enjoyed a magnificent triumph in three states last night, deserves a lot of credit, as he would no doubt be the first to tell you for hanging in there.

 He's been impressive in recent debates.

-A grateful nation thanks Mr. Santorum for seemingly having dispatched Newt Gingrich back under his bridge.
+The Grateful Nation thanks Mr. Santorum for seemingly having dispatched Newt Gingrich back under his bridge.

 That means he's a troll.